 Symptoms of Rheumatoid Arthritis

-Common signs and symptoms of rheumatoid arthritis include:
+Common symptoms of rheumatoid arthritis include:

-- Fatigue or low energy.
+- Fatigue – feeling unusually tired or having low energy.

-- Occasional fevers.
+- Occasional low-grade fever.

 - Rarely, inflammation of the blood vessels, the lining of the lungs, or the sac enclosing the heart.